otrekw/azure-docs.de-de/articles/machine-learning/team-data-science-process/deploy-models-in-production.md

 ## <a name="ab-testing"></a>A/B-Tests

-Wenn sich mehrere Modelle in der Produktion befinden, kann es nützlich sein, [A/B-Tests](https://en.wikipedia.org/wiki/A/B_testing) zum Vergleichen der Leistung der Modelle durchzuführen.
+Wenn sich mehrere Modelle in der Produktion befinden, kann die Modellleistung mithilfe von [A/B-Tests](https://en.wikipedia.org/wiki/A/B_testing) verglichen werden.

 ## <a name="next-steps"></a>Nächste Schritte